Monday Night War: 2001: End of the War, WWF purchases WCW and ECW, the Invasion

-TNT did allow a final Nitro show to air from Panama City Beach, Florida which had been scheduled for the following Monday on March 26.
-McMahon opened the last-ever episode of WCW Monday Nitro with a simulcast with WWF Raw Is War, which aired from Cleveland, Ohio, with a self-praising speech.
+TNT did allow a final Nitro show to air from Panama City Beach, Florida, which had been scheduled for the following Monday on March 26.
+McMahon opened the last-ever episode of WCW Monday Nitro with a simulcast with WWF Raw Is War, which aired from Cleveland, Ohio, with a self-praising speech consistent with his on-screen persona.
 The final WCW World Heavyweight Championship match for the show and the company saw WCW United States Heavyweight Champion Booker T defeat Scott Steiner to win the WCW World Heavyweight Championship.
 The main event featured Sting defeating Ric Flair with the Scorpion Deathlock as a culmination of their trademark feud, then both men embraced one another at the match's conclusion.
 This was a direct parallel to the very first Nitro.
-After the Sting/Flair match, McMahon appeared on Raw Is War to close Nitro and to declare victory over WCW.
+After the Sting/Flair match, McMahon appeared in the ring on Raw Is War to close Nitro in another simulcast and declare victory over WCW.
 His son Shane McMahon then appeared on Nitro, declaring that it was actually he who had bought WCW.
 This initiated the Invasion storyline that would have Shane's character leading the WCW invasion of the WWF, which lasted from March to November 2001 and marked the end of WCW as a brand.
 The last Nitro drew a 3.0 rating.
 The final rating tally in 270 head-to-head showdowns was: 154 wins for Monday Night Raw, 112 for Nitro, and four ties.

-Three weeks prior to the final Nitro, ECW owner Paul Heyman had begun an announcing contract with the WWF, as ECW had also fallen to financial problems and was forced to declare bankruptcy and close in January 2001.
+Three weeks before the final Nitro, ECW owner Paul Heyman had begun an announcing contract with the WWF, as ECW had also fallen into financial difficulties and was forced to declare bankruptcy and close in January 2001.
 Thus, the WWF became the sole national professional wrestling promotion in the United States.
-During the Invasion storyline, Heyman's ECW (owned in the storyline by Stephanie McMahon) would align with Shane McMahon's WCW against the WWF, as a faction known as the Alliance.
+During the Invasion storyline, Heyman's ECW (owned in the storyline by Stephanie McMahon) would align with Shane McMahon's WCW against the WWF, a faction known as the Alliance.